Last date modified: 2026-May-22

 The FOIA request details screen show status and priority.

-Intake sub-sections
+Intake sub-steps

 Evaluation